Similarity surfaces, connections, and the measurable Riemann mapping theorem

-An infinite (closed) sector is of the form $a+[R,+\infty)\cdot e^{i[\theta_1,\theta_2]}$ for some $R\geq 0$ and some $a\in\C$ that we will call its \emph{focus}.
-An half infinite strip is the image of the set $[0,1]\times [0,+\infty)\subset \R^2 \simeq\C$ by a complex affine map.
-Here is a list of complications.
+\begin{remark} In the case of a finite vertex, we changed variable using the complex logarithm; it was natural to put the vertex at $0$ and we saw that this allows to give a nice local Riemann chart.
+If we were to try to do the same for an infinite vertex, we would need to decide which translation to perform before the logarithm, i.e.\ where to put the origin in the picture.
+Here is a list of some complications that may occur.
 The angle of an unbounded polygon could be $0$.
 The total angle at an infinite vertex could be $0$.
-The focuses of the infinite sectors do not necessarily coincide with the finite vertices of the unbounded edges.
-The focuses of the infinite sectors do not necessarily match under the gluing maps of these edges.
-Taking a logarithm based on a focus would not conjugate the gluing (a similarity) to a map as simple as a translation (and if the two finite vertices of the two unbounded edges do not coincide, we of course cannot base the log on both).
+The focus of an infinite sector extracted from a polygon does not necessarily coincide with one of the finite vertices of its unbounded edges.
+The focuses of the infinite sectors do not necessarily match under the gluing maps between unbounded edges.
+Taking a logarithm based on a focus would not conjugate the gluing (a similarity) to a map as simple as a translation (and if the two finite vertices of the two unbounded edges do not coincide, we of course cannot base the log on both). \end{remark}

-Instead we take subsets of the sectors and strips that are neighbourhoods of infinity and glue them in a universal cover $U\C^*$ of $\C^*$ into one big set sitting in finitely many sheets of the cover (one sheet is enough near $\infty$ if $\theta<2\pi$).
+Instead of working as in the remark above, we take subsets of sectors or strips that are neighbourhoods of infinity in the cycle of unbounded polygons around an infinite vertex, and glue them in a universal cover $U\C^*$ of $\C^*$ into one big set sitting in finitely many sheets of the cover (one sheet is enough near $\infty$ if $\theta<2\pi$).
 A neighbourhood of infinity in this set is a sector or a strip.